rehierl/abstract-properties/90-x-types-of-properties/x-introduction.md

 have the issue of having to determine where in the pre-order trace of a tree such a well-defined scope ends.

-Despite the implementation-specific difficulties, one can however assume that there are four generic types of properties, each of which is defined based upon the corresponding scope of its defining node.
-Because of that, a **type-x property** can be understood to be defined such that its scope is the type-x scope of its defining node.
+Despite the implementation-specific difficulties, one can assume that there are four generic types of properties, each of which is defined based upon the corresponding scope of its defining node.
+Because of that, a type-x property can be understood to be defined such that its scope is the type-x scope of its defining node.

 * type-x property <=> type-x scope